 How to Cook a Turkey Breast in 5 Steps

-Have you ever thought about trying to make a turkey breast instead?
+Have you ever thought about how to cook turkey breast for Thanksgiving?
+You may feel like cooking a whole turkey is a little daunting!
+Or maybe you’re cooking for a smaller crowd, and don’t need to make the full bird.
+So why not trying to make a turkey breast instead?
 Hear me out!
-It’s really easier and faster than cooking the full bird.
+It’s really easier and faster than cooking the full bird, and you don’t have as many leftovers.
 I am going to show you how to make this turkey breast in 5 easy as (pumpkin) pie steps, that will make all your guests think you ordered this turkey from a local restaurant.
 The full recipe is at the bottom!

 Buying a Turkey Breast

 When you are buying your turkey, you want to aim for about 1/2 pound per person.
 This helps accounts for shrinkage, and extra weight coming from the bones in the turkey breast.
 Another thing to look for on the turkey package, is whether or not your turkey has been brined.
 Brining is the process of placing your turkey in a salt water mixture, which helps flavor your turkey and make it juicier.
 Some turkeys come already brined, and that means that you don’t have to season them as much.
 If you are trying to reduce the amount of salt in your diet, make sure you get a turkey that is NOT brined.

 How to Brine a Turkey